booz-allen-hamilton/rapid-usda-eat-ux/documentation/README.md

-## Accomplishments That We're Proud Of
+## What We're Proud Of
-As a team spread across a fairly large geographical region, with multiple client commitments competing for our time, we were proud to be able to go from exploring the challenge parameters to high fidelity mockups in a number of hours over 2.5 days.
-We credit our human-centered design and rapid prototyping approach for this thoughtful and quick progress.
+In less than a month, balancing the challenges of a distributed team, our “day jobs” and client commitments, our team has been to create a solution that can impact millions of families across the U.S and the school systems that support them.
+We were proud to be able to go from exploring the challenge at a high level to having a deep understanding of the people that use the programs.
+Even in this very rapid and time limited cycle we were able to hold interviews and user testing that guided our design – demonstrating our commitment to truly understanding the problem and how it can be solved.
+At the onset of this challenge, we knew that having a laser focus on users’ needs was key in building an impactful solution.

 ![Learn Ideate Make Check](images/ExecSummary-Iteration.png)

-Additionally, we found it incredibly rewarding to receive and utilize feedback from our target users in the evolution of our application.
-At the outset of this challenge we realized that we were tackling an important issue and our laser focus on users made building a solution we are truly proud of possible.
+None of this would be possible without our rapid prototyping process.
+Ideas and insights that were rough sketches went to high-fidelity mockups literally overnight.
+The greater number of iterations allowed us to have a deeper understanding and truly drive learning.